Medically reviewed by Drugs.com. Last updated on Mar 14, 2022.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of mesna in the elderly.
-However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving mesna.
+However, elderly patients are more likely to have age-related liver, kidney, and heart problems, which may require caution and an adjustment in the dose for patients receiving mesna.

 Studies suggest that this medication may alter milk production or composition.
 If an alternative to this medication is not prescribed, you should monitor the infant for side effects and adequate milk intake.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using this medicine with any of the following medicines may cause an increased risk of certain side effects, but using both drugs may be the best treatment for you.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.